Tails of Instability and Decay: a Hydrodynamic Perspective

 A case in point is the spectrum of asymptotic particles.
 This is a basic ingredient of scattering theory, but it is not sufficient in order to fully understand finite-density physics.
 Other emergent structures of QFT may play an important role.
 One example is the phenomenon of confinement, which taps into the internal structure of asymptotic particles.
 As found in \cite{Gabor1,Confi2,Confi3} this and other qualitatively similar \cite{Ourwaves} phenomena can be linked quite explicitly to the non-equilibrium dynamics that follows so-called quantum quenches \cite{EEquench,quench}.
 Another phenomenon, only indirectly observed in scattering events, is the existence of particles with finite life-times, which are absent from the asymptotic spectrum.
 Technically, they appear as poles in the unphysical sheet of the analytically continued scattering phase function \cite{STheory}.
 The Breit-Wigner formula allows one to evaluate their mass and life-time from the position of this pole \cite{BW}.
 At nonzero temperatures, physical intuition suggests that unstable particles are constantly formed and destroyed, and thus truly exist in finite proportions.
 As such, they may be expected to have a strong effect on the dynamics far from equilibrium at finite densities.

-In this letter, we argue that this is the case, by studying the propagation of nonlinear waves at finite energy densities.
+In this paper, we argue that this is the case, by studying the propagation of nonlinear waves at finite energy densities.
 We focus on a 1+1D integrable QFT, which admits one unstable particle interpreted as a loosely bound state of two different asymptotic particle types.
-Partly mimicking the vacuum scattering physics, we analyse the setup where a high-temperature finite region, with enough energy to form a large number of unstable particles, is released into a colder environment, with few unstable particles.
+We analyse the setup where a high-temperature finite region, with enough energy to form a large number of unstable particles, is released into a colder environment, with few unstable particles.
 We study the emitted waves and their large-time behaviour by numerically solving the associated hydrodynamic equations.